KanakJain/MovieAnalysis/README.md

 # MovieAnalysis
 ## A basic notebook where different factors relating to a movie's grossing are analyzed

-If Github doesn't renders the notebooks, use this link: https://nbviewer.jupyter.org/github/KanakJain/MovieAnalysis/blob/main/MovieAnalysis.ipynb
+If Github doesn't renders the notebook, use this link: https://nbviewer.jupyter.org/github/KanakJain/MovieAnalysis/blob/main/MovieAnalysis.ipynb

 Contents of the Dataset:
 There are 6820 movies in the dataset (220 movies per year, 1986-2016).
 Each movie has the following attributes: